bolcom/unFTP/README.md

 ### Binaries

 [Precompiled binaries for unFTP are available](https://github.com/bolcom/unFTP/releases) for Linux and macOS.
-These binaries are static executables.
+The Linux binary is statically linked.

 #### To install with Curl: